internetimagery/internetimagery.github.io/news/_posts/2015-04-15-docking-window-template.md

 I've been making a few Maya scripts here and there.
 Cobbling together code from various google searches and figuring things out on my own.
 There were a number of aspects to Docking windows I never found online and had to figure out myself.
 So I've made a template to get started.

+There are a few tricks in here.
+Such as keeping windows from doubling up, and ensuring the docked window closes itself like a regular window.
+But you don't have to worry about that. :)

+Just chuck the below code into your script and play around.

 ###Quick Start Template

 [You can find the most up to date code here...](https://gist.github.com/internetimagery/dd0959a19e5fe9e0a8cf)